-In terms of procedure, claimants may be ordered to provide counter-security at the court's discretion, for damages potentially arising from a wrongful arrest.
+Claimants may be ordered to provide counter-security at the court's discretion, for damages potentially arising from a wrongful arrest.
 If an arrest is ordered and subsequently lifted on the basis that it was wrongful, then the damaged (arrested) party may claim compensation.
 Parties domiciled abroad, depending on whether or not their country of origin has signed a bilateral cooperation treaty with Brazil, may also be required to post security for costs, pursuant to Article 83 of the Brazilian Code of Civil Procedure.

-Once an arrest order has been issued by the court, it is forwarded to the relevant Brazilian Navy's port captaincy.
+Once a court issues an arrest order, it is forwarded to the relevant Brazilian Navy's port captaincy.
 The port captaincy will enforce the arrest, usually by withholding the vessel's exit pass.
-An interested third party (e.g., the owner) may intervene in order to try to lift the arrest, for instance by presenting a guarantee to secure the release of the vessel.
+An interested third party (e.g., owners) may intervene in order to try to lift the arrest, for instance by presenting a guarantee to secure the release of the vessel.